nhsengland/it-standards/application-development/common-dev/accessibility.md

 * "Linting" - when developing user interfaces, linting tools provide both as-you-type and batch checking of code quality.
 This can include basic accessibility.
 This is especially important for web development where there are many accessibility-specific attributes that should be used as standard (they mostly start with the word "aria").
 * Testing in the browser - browsers such as Edge and Chrome include accessibility tests in their "Developer Tools" which are a free part of every browser.
 Check out the "Lighthouse" tool for example.
 * Microsoft Office - if writing documents using MSFT Office, make use of the built-in accessibility tests to ensure that documents are readable by people with specific accessibilty needs.
+* When producing documentation, the use of **PDF files should be avoided**.
+PDF's are rarely accessible and are also difficult to maintain and even harder to update or even to comment on.

 ## References